-Multiplexing is the number of samples that are put together into one library.
+Multiplexing is the number of same species samples that are put together into one library.
 We offer a number of levels of multiplexing.
 Our most popular are 94 plex and 188 plex.

-DNA sequencing is performed on an Illumina 2500 with 2 x 100bp paired end reads.
-Typical yields are 400 to 500 million reads per lane of sequencing.
-This equates to an average of 4.2 million reads per sample for a 94 plex or 2.1 million reads per sample for a 188 plex.
+DNA sequencing is performed on an Illumina NovaSeq with 2 x 150bp paired end reads.
+Typical yields are 300 to 400 million read pairs per lane of sequencing (over 800 million total reads).
+This equates to an average of 3.7 million read pairs per sample for a 94 plex or 1.8 million read pairs per sample for a 188 plex.

-Currently, we provide SNP calling using either the reference based SNP calling pipeline in TASSEL or the denovo SNP calling pipeline TASSEL-UNEAK.
-We are aware of a number of other pipelines and will offer them in the future.
+Currently, we provide SNP calling using either the reference based SNP calling pipeline in TASSEL 5 GBSV2, the denovo SNP calling pipeline TASSEL-UNEAK, or discoSNPRad.
+We are aware of a number of other pipelines and may offer them in the future.
 If you would like us to perform SNP calling using a specific pipeline, let us know.

 We typically are able to provide you with a quote within 4 working days.
 We provide our services on a first come first served basis, unless otherwise agreed.
 Turn around time is dependent on our work queue.
 Please inquire to find out the current status of the queue.